-Our two high school programs – Social and Maritime Case Study and History Site Study – each support several key syllabus areas of the NSW Curriculum and have been designed to foster enquiry-based learning.
-Critically, students will have fun as they interact with historical artefacts from different eras and explore one of the most extraordinary places on Sydney Harbour.
+Importantly, students will have fun as they engage with historical artefacts from different eras and explore one of the most extraordinary places on Sydney Harbour.

-The easiest way to get to Cockatoo Island is by Public ferry.
-The F3 and F8 services operate to Cockatoo Island daily, departing from Circular Quay, Darling Harbour and Barangaroo as well as from wharves along Parramatta River.
+Ferries: The easiest way to get to Cockatoo Island is by public ferry.
+The F3 and F8 services operate to Cockatoo Island daily, departing from Circular Quay and Barangaroo as well as from wharves along Parramatta River.
 For further information, including timetables, visit the Transport NSW website.

 On-street parking is available for cars near the ferry wharves at Woolwich, Greenwich, Chiswick, Huntleys Point, Drummoyne, Birchgrove and Balmain.
 The Clarkes Point Reserve Carpark (access via Clarke Road, Woolwich) offers parking for coaches and is a short walk from the Woolwich ferry wharf.

 Our high school programs contain stories (and may contain images and/or visuals) of deceased people.